8 Money Management Tips for Traveling Abroad

 Before you leave, you can get some foreign cash by ordering from your own local bank with a few days' notice.
 You can also exchange some foreign money at the exchange bureau of international airports or large banks in your home country.

 There's no doubt that travel insurance is indispensable for international travel.
 I can't agree more with the saying that if you can't afford travel insurance, you can't afford to travel.
-Unexpected incidents can occur during your trip: sickness, injuries, lost luggage, stolen wallet, cancelled flights, etc. sometimes you may also need to cancel or interrupt the trip before or during your travel.
-You'll find travel insurance invaluable when any of these things happens.
-Even if everything goes right, getting travel insurance gives you a peace of mind.
+Unexpected incidents can occur during your trip: sickness, injuries, lost luggage, stolen wallet, canceled flights, etc. Sometimes you may also need to cancel or interrupt the trip before or during your travel.
+You'll find travel insurance invaluable when any of these things happen.
+Even if everything goes right, getting travel insurance gives you peace of mind.

 While you should always keep some cash on hand while traveling, you should use credit card for the majority of your spending.
 This is because it makes international payments much easier, you don't have to deal with the hassle of converting currency, and it will help you get the lowest exchange fees possible (some cards don't charge any fee at all).
 Moreover, you'll be much less likely to be the target of pickpockets as credit cards are easier to hide.
 Even if your card is stolen, you will not lose a cent.
 Simply report it right away and your card issuer will remove any unauthorized charges on your account.

 7. Keep Valuables in Different Places to Keep Them Safe

 Just as you shouldn't put all your eggs in one basket, it’s unwise to put your cash, credit card, and other secure documents in the same place or once stolen, you lose all.
 Thus wherever possible, put them in multiple safe spots such as your money belt or pouch, and in-room safe that most hotels offer (just remember to empty it when you check out).